-Saint Sebastian, bound to a tree and pierced with arrows, became one of the most painted martyrs of the Renaissance — a name forever tangled up with Italian chapels and Caravaggio shadows.
-It comes from the Greek sebastos, venerable, by way of the ancient city of Sebaste.
-Bach wore it, Shakespeare used it in Twelfth Night for Viola's twin, and Disney gave it to a singing crab, which somehow did not diminish it.
-Sebastian has held a top-twenty American spot for years.
-Three sweeping syllables, each one a little more expansive than the last.
-Operatic without being overblown.
-A name that expects — and usually gets — a slightly dramatic child.
+Saint Sebastian, bound to a tree and pierced with arrows, became one of the most painted martyrs of the Renaissance — Mantegna, Botticelli, Reni, and Caravaggio all tried their hand at him — a name forever tangled up with Italian chapels and Baroque shadows.
+The name comes from the Greek sebastos, meaning venerable or revered, by way of the ancient city of Sebaste in Asia Minor (the Greek translation of the Latin Augustus).
+Johann Sebastian Bach wore it; Shakespeare used it in Twelfth Night for Viola's twin brother; Disney gave it to a singing Jamaican crab in The Little Mermaid, which somehow did not diminish the name's gravitas.

 Popularity